busstoptaktik/geodesy/comments/000-comment.md

 #### Physical geodesy

-Plans for capturing the domain of physical geodesy are limited, although the `Ellipsoid` data type will probably very soon be extended with entries for the *International Gravity Formula, 1930* and *The GRS80 gravity formula*.
+Plans for invading the domain of physical geodesy are limited, although the `Ellipsoid` data type will probably very soon be extended with entries for the *International Gravity Formula, 1930* and *The GRS80 gravity formula*.

 #### Coordinate descriptors